sdv-dev/SDV/docs/user_guides/timeseries/par.rst

 to populate the ``context_columns`` and the ``entity_columns``.
 In order to do this, the model learned the context and entity values using a ``GaussianCopula``, which later on used to sample new realistic values for them.
-This is fine for cases in which we do not have any costraints regarding the type of data that we generte, but in some cases we might want to control the values of the contextual columns to force the model into generating data of certain type.
+This is fine for cases in which we do not have any constraints regarding the type of data that we generate, but in some cases we might want to control the values of the contextual columns to force the model into generating data of certain type.